 We are living on the last days where all major signs of His return happens right before our very eyes – wars and rumors of war, pestilences, drought, unexplainable weather disturbances, uncanny sightings of celestial bodies and rampant evil.
 If Jesus will ask us for reasons why He ought to return now in our generation, I believe we can raise enough justifications.
 But the prerogative is not in our hands.
 Only the Father knows when.

+But more than the manner and the specifics of His return, have you ever thought about how you will choose to welcome Him?
 I have heard of a story of a good lady who patiently waits for Jesus’ return that she refuses to go on a bath thinking she might get caught naked and unprepared.
 I just don’t know if she’s still holding on to this resolve.